 Professor Jack Merwin, former dean of the College of Education and Chair of the Department of Educational Psychology, has established a special endowment to support graduate students in educational measurement and evaluation.
-This assistantship will next be posted spring 2017 for the 2017-2018 academic year.
+This assistantship is posted biennially dependent on funding.

 Contact: Lori Boucher, Dept. of Educational Psychology, 612-624-4540; email@example.com